mckeeh3/woe-sim/README-minikube.md

 Context "minikube" modified.
 ~~~

-Deploy the Docker images to the Kubernetes cluster.
+### Deploy the Docker images to the Kubernetes cluster

 Select the deployment file for the database environment that you are using.

-For Cassandra deployed locally, use deployment file `kubernetes/minikube-cassandra-local.yml`.
+For Cassandra, use file `kubernetes/woe-sim-helm-cassandra.yml`.
+For PostgreSQL, use file `kubernetes/woe-sim-helm-postgresql.yml`.

 ~~~bash
 kubectl apply -f kubernetes/woe-sim-helm-postgresql.yml